How Does Hospital Indemnity Insurance Work?

 What are the benefits of Hospital Indemnity coverage?

 People deal with a lot of fear about being able to afford medical bills should something happen to them.
-Nearly half of all Americans do not have enough money to cover a $400 emergency expense, and the average U.S. employee’s medical plan deductible is $1,750.
+Roughly half of all Americans do not have enough money to cover a $400 emergency expense, and the average U.S. employee’s medical plan deductible is $1,750.
 In addition, 66% of bankruptcies are caused by medical expenses and 29% of adults with healthcare debt have taken money out of retirement, college, or other long-term savings accounts.

 Hospital Indemnity coverage offers a financial safety net to give people peace of mind about healthcare costs.
 They can use Hospital Indemnity for medical expenses, transportation to and from the hospital, or childcare services while recovering from illness or injury, among other uses.
 Recipients can also use it to pay for out-of-pocket costs associated with being hospitalized, on top of what they receive from their medical insurance coverage.